Teaching resource Concertina comic book

 Learning objectives

-• Drawing comics based on personal narratives
+• Create a comic based on a personal narrative.

 Learning outcomes